-These General Annexes set out the general conditions applicable to calls and topics for grants and other forms of funding under the Horizon Europe Main Work Programme and describe the evaluation and award procedures and other parameters for Horizon Europe funding.
+These General Annexes set out the general conditions applicable to calls and topics for grants and other forms of funding under the Horizon Europe main work programme.
+They also describe the evaluation and award procedures and other criteria for Horizon Europe funding.
+In particular, the General Annexes outline the: